-Concrete flooring is one of the most ecologically friendly building materials available today.
+Concrete flooring is one of the most environmentally friendly building materials available today.
 Made from readily abundant natural materials, it can help to improve air quality, reduce waste, and even cut down on your heating bills.
 Best of all, a concrete floor is often already installed in your home, just beneath existing floor coverings, waiting to be revealed and treated.

 Concrete is primarily made from cement mixed with aggregates and water.
 The main ingredient in cement is Limestone, which is one of the most abundant materials on Earth.
 Most of the other ingredients such as fly ash, slag, and silica, can be obtained as waste from various manufacturing processes.
 Because of this, the material impact of concrete on the overall environment is minimal.
 However, the production of concrete does require thorough mixing of very heavy materials.
 This means that large machines have to work for several hours on each batch, spewing CO2 emissions into the air with each passing moment.
 At the same time, many manufacturers will add chemicals to the mix to help the cement dry faster.
 In some cases, these can release harmful emissions into the air after installation.

 - Foundation Slab: Almost all building are designed by digging down into the ground soil, and then pouring a solid concrete slab that acts as the foundation of the entire structure.
 Generally, floor coverings are then installed over top of this.
 However, once those floor coverings wear down, they can be removed to reveal that same solid concrete surface that was the original base of your home.
 The advantage of using this surface as the floor is that no extra resources or energy need to be spent in order to produce material.
 The only cost will be any design or prep work that you have done to prepare the surface for walking.
 The exception to this will be when you need to install either a vapor barrier sheet or a radiant heating system.
 In those cases, it will be necessary to pour a micro-topping layer over the surface of the floor.